meribold/meribold.org/_drafts/critique-of-rms-open-letter-draft.md

 turned to an outdated web.archive.org capture from 2016.
 And then they didn't bother to inform the readers of this in any way.

+Suggesting RMS to be intolerant is strange.
+If anything, he seems to be *too* tolerant.
+Implying that RMS is hateful is just ridiculous.

 I only looked into some of the open letter's contents in depth and can't comment on the rest.
 Maybe the rest is completely fair.
-Martin Tournoij gives a [better and more thorough treatise][Stallman isn't great, but not the devil] of the open letter than I can.
+Martin Tournoij wrote a [better and more thorough commentary][Stallman isn't great, but not the devil] of the open letter than I can.
 I do wonder how many people looked into the accusations before signing the letter, though.
 One of the original signatories told me that, "from a practical perspective, transphobe or no, [RMS] needs to go"[^luis-1] and that "regardless of exactly how ableist he is, he can't be a leader of an organization".[^luis-2]  Perhaps that's true, but it isn't fair.
 Accusations like ableism and transphobia are front and center in the open letter and likely convinced more than a handful of people to add their signature.

 I'll leave you with three more bits of evidence that things are more complex than the open letter would have you believe: